fprasx/unlocked/concurrent-vector/src/code/alloc/get.md

     // Offset the pointer to return a pointer to the correct element unsafe {
         // # Safety
-        // We know that we can offset the pointer because we will have allocated a bucket
+        // We know that we can offset the pointer because we will have allocated a
-        // to store the value.
-Since we only call values that are `self.descriptor.size` or smaller,
+        // bucket to store the value.
+Since we only call values that are
-        // we know the offset will not go out of bounds because of the assert. buffer.load(Ordering::Acquire).add(offset)
+        // `self.descriptor.size` or smaller, we know the offset will not go out of
+        // bounds because of the assert.
+        buffer.load(Ordering::Acquire).add(offset)
     }
 }
 ```

+## A few points to note

 Noticed how I've marked the function as `unsafe`.
 This is because there is a
-safety contrac the compiler can't enforce: the index must be valid.
+safety contract the compiler can't enforce: the index must be valid.
 This is
 automatically guaranteed through the usage of the function in the algorithm, but
 I marked it `unsafe` just to be explicit.

+The function is pretty straightforward: we calculate which buffer the item is
+in, load the pointer to the start of the buffer, and offset it to the correct
+element.
+There are two things I want to point out.
+First, notice all the checks
+we make to avoid overflow.
+Secondly, notice the use of `Ordering::Acquire` for
+loading in the pointer to the buffer.
+Since we always store the pointer with
+`Ordering::Release`, we are guaranteed to get the most recent pointer, because
+an `Acquire` load cannot get ordered before a `Release` store!
+I find it very
+satisfying how `Acquire` and `Release` work together.
+It's like two puzzle
+pieces fitting nicely into each other

+## What are all these bitwise operations?